RemitaNet/rits-sdk-dotnet/RemitaRITsGateway/Com/Systemspecs/Paymentinfra/README.md

 # Remita Interbank Transfer Service (RITs) .NET SDK
-.NET SDK for Remita Interbank Transfer Service simple APIs
+This is the .NET SDK for the Remita Interbank Transfer Service simple API

 ## Package
-To install the `rits-sdk-dotnet` from package, run the following command in the 'NuGet Package Manager Console'.
+To install the `remita-rits-sdk-dotnet` from package, run the following command in the 'NuGet Package Manager Console'.

 ```
-PM> Install-Package RemitaRITsGateway
+PM> Install-Package RITs
 ```
 ## Requirements
-*  .NET 2.0 or later
+*  .NET 4.0 or later
+*  Visual Studio 2012 or later

 ## Prerequisites
 The workflow to getting started on RITs is as follows:

 *  Register a profile on Remita: You can visit [Remita](https://login.remita.net) to sign-up if you are not already registered as a merchant/biller on the platform.
 *  Receive the Remita credentials that certify you as a Biller: SystemSpecs will send you your merchant ID and an API Key necessary to secure your handshake to the Remita platform.

+## Installing the SDK

+*  Download the `remita-rits-sdk-dotnet-master.zip` package into a directory of your choice.
+*  Extract and go to the remita-rits-sdk-dotnet directory.
+*  Open Solution RemitaRITsGateway from in Visual Studio.
+*  Build/Rebuild the Solution.

 ## Configuration
 All merchant credentials needed to use RITs are being setup by instantiating the Credential Class and set the properties